grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 ---
-title: "Front matter"
+title: Front matter
-menuTitle: "Front matter"
+menuTitle: Front matter
-description: “Learn about how we build front matter to properly enable the publication and search of our technical documentation”
+description: Learn about how we build front matter to properly enable the publication and search of our technical documentation.
-aliases: ["/docs/writers-toolkit/latest/writing-guidelines/front-matter"]
+aliases:
+  - /docs/writers-toolkit/latest/writing-guidelines/front-matter/
 weight: 700
-Keywords:
+keywords:
   - front matter
   - alias
 ---

 # Front matter